-B.5 Interface OB::InterceptorPolicy
+B.4 Interface OB::InterceptorPolicy

+'''

+local interface InterceptorPolicy

-interface InterceptorPolicy inherits from CORBA::Policy
+inherits from CORBA::Policy

+'''

 The interceptor policy.
-This policy can be used to control whether interceptors are called on method invocations on both the client and the server side.
+This policy can be used to control whether the client-side interceptors are called.

+'''

 readonly attribute boolean value;

+'''

-If an object has an InterceptorPolicy set and value is FALSE then any installed interceptors are not called.
+If an object reference has an InterceptorPolicy set and value is FALSE then any installed client-side interceptors are not called.
 Otherwise, interceptors are called for each method invocation.
 The default value is TRUE.